Atelier Nomadic is an architecture and landscape design studio with offices in Rotterdam, the Netherlands and Mauritius.

 We seek to connect the buildings and their occupants more closely to nature.
 We incorporate elements like natural lighting and ventilation, landscape features and local building materials to create a more productive and healthy built environment that respects the integrity of the surroundings.

-We are specialized designing bamboo buildings, one of the most sustainable and the fastest growing renewable building material in the world.
+We specialize in designing buildings out of bamboo, one of the most sustainable and the fastest growing renewable building material in the world.
 We work with a network of bamboo construction specialists across the world who can assist in the realization of our bamboo projects.

 Embedded in the landscape